Dr. Gary Tanchak, D.C.

 Why Trust Us and Some Disclaimer

-This article has been written by a licensed physiotherapist, Dr. Alex Stone, DPT, and reviewed for accuracy by, Dr. Gary Tanchak, D.C.
+This article was written by a licensed physiotherapist, Dr. Alex Stone, DPT, and reviewed for accuracy by Dr. Gary Tanchak, D.C.

-In addition to our content being written by experts, we extensively test all devices that we recommend, and have a clear review process established.
+In addition to our content being written by experts, we extensively test all devices we recommend and establish a clear review process.

-You should know that research is still limited on massage guns, so many ideas will still need testing and vetting.
-However, we have reviewed several resources to ensure we’re providing the most reliable information.
+You should know that research on massage guns is still limited, so many ideas will still need testing and vetting.
+However, we have reviewed several resources to ensure we provide the most reliable information.

 This post is not intended to diagnose or treat any medical condition.
 We encourage you to check with your medical doctor before using any of the advice given here.

-Lymphatic drainage refers to clearing built-up lymph fluid from a site of the body and returning them to the lymphatic system.
+Lymphatic drainage refers to clearing built-up lymph fluid from a site of the body and returning it to the lymphatic system.
+This is how the lymph supports the body.

-Lymph fluid is a clear-to-white fluid that runs through the lymphatic system and is made up of important regulators in your body that are not carried through the bloodstream, most notably white blood cells and important proteins (1).
+Lymph fluid is a clear-to-white fluid that runs through the healthy lymphatic system and is made up of essential regulators in your body that are not carried through the bloodstream, most notably white blood cells and vital proteins1.

-Lymph nodes are small sites in the body responsible for filtering lymph fluid and producing new white blood cells.
-When the body is fighting infection or other certain diseases, lymph nodes can become swollen due to congestion or inflammation.
+Lymph nodes are small sites in the body that filter lymph fluid and produce new white blood cells.
+They can become swollen due to congestion or inflammation when the body fights infection or certain diseases.
+An example is a swollen occipital lymph node at the back of the neck.

-More commonly, lymph fluid may build up in soft tissue of the body due to a blockage in the lymphatic system – this is known as lymphedema.
-Lymphedema has a number of causes, most commonly due to damage of the lymphatic system during cancer treatment, and is managed using a variety of lymphatic drainage techniques.
+More commonly, lymph fluid may build up in soft tissue due to a blockage in the lymphatic system—this is known as lymphedema.
+Lymphedema has a number of causes, most commonly damage to the lymphatic system during cancer treatment, and is managed using a variety of lymphatic drainage techniques.

-There are many methods of lymphatic drainage, and a common treatment approach is Complete Decongestive Therapy (CDT) (2).
+There are many lymphatic drainage methods (e.g., the Vodder technique), and a standard treatment approach is Complete Decongestive Therapy (CDT)2.

-• Manual lymphatic drainage – light skin stretching to improve lymph circulation.
+• Dr Vodder Manual lymphatic drainage – light skin stretching to improve lymph circulation.

 • Compression – layered bandages or fitted garments to reduce swelling.

-• Specific exercise – using muscle to help push lymph out of the area.
+• Specific exercise – using the muscle to help push the lymph fluid out of the area.

 • Skin care – keeping skin clean and moisturized to prevent infection.